 - Book one client at a time;

-- Don’t work when sick, or take time off after working with a sick client;
+- Don’t work when you are sick, or take time off after working with an ill client;

 - Wear a face mask;